 Let’s say you have decided to change domain names or have one web address on your site that you want to redirect to a completely different location.
 Using a .htaccess redirects, you can send visitors to the new page or site automatically!

 Reading Time: 4 minutes

 What is a Hosts File?

-The hosts file is a plain text file which maps hostnames to IP addresses.
+The hosts file is a local plain text file that maps servers or hostnames to IP addresses.
 This file has been in use since the time of ARPANET.
 It was the original method to resolve hostnames to a specific IP address.
 The hosts file is usually the first process in the domain name resolution procedure.
 Here is an example of a hosts file entry.